CSCfi/Kielipankki-utilities/docs/howto_maintain_resource_lists_database.md

 ## Add a tool to the list of tools
-The list of tools is offered in English: [tools](https://www.kielipankki.fi/tools/) and in Finnish: [työkalut](https://www.kielipankki.fi/tyokalut/)
+The list of tools is offered in English: [tools](https://www.kielipankki.fi/tools/), in Finnish: [työkalut](https://www.kielipankki.fi/tyokalut/) and in Swedish: [verktyg](https://www.kielipankki.fi/verktyg/).

 The list of tools is (not yet) implemented in the database, but maintained manually.
 That means the tables for both languages, English and Finnish, have to be updated separately, but ideally at about the same time.
 Go to [Kielipankki.fi/wp-admin](https://www.kielipankki.fi/wp-admin/) (login with uni account, you need the VPN if working remotely).